Cen-XIN/Athena/diary.md

 After a discussion with my supervisor, we decide to change a new Pi.
 Then everything works on well.

 I have to confess it's trivial, but it actually stuck me for two weeks!!!
 Oh, what a waste of time!!!

+# Mar
+### 1st

+So I must move on... (hope my supervisor can manage a desktop so that I can follow up on ROS)

+### 6th
+Just changed to a native Ubuntu environment.
+Then....

+All things start working well!!!

+I wasted half of a semester solving WSL communication issues...